-Using custom-loops is actually the better choice but it is only meant for experienced users, as there is a lot of work required to it install in your PC.
+Using custom-loops is actually the better choice but it is only meant for experienced users, as there is a lot of work required to it install on your PC.

-There are also some services today being offered where they will install custom-loops to cater for beginners.
-This way you can enjoy the benefits of a custom-loop without have to get your hands dirty yourself.
+There are also some services today being offered where they will install custom loops to cater for beginners.
+This way you can enjoy the benefits of a custom loop without having to get your hands dirty yourself.